collapsed-stacks/startups/questions/7603/what-are-the-most-important-metrics-for-an-early-stage-startup.md

 - tagged: `marketing`, `growth`, `metrics`
 - score: 3

-<p>What are the most important metrics for a startup(in the initial user acquisition phase) which can translate it's growth?</p>
+What are the most important metrics for a startup(in the initial user acquisition phase) which can translate it's growth?

 ## Answer 7606